 This article will go behind the numbers to help you understand your prescription so you can be knowledgeable about your own eye health, track any changes in your vision, and talk comfortably with your eye care practitioner.
-Because as we all know, knowledge is power.

-Next comes "Sphere" or "SPH."
-This refers to the lens power you'll need to achieve 20/20 (or at least optimal) vision.
+Sphere (SPH): This refers to the lens power you'll need to achieve 20/20 (or at least optimal) vision.
 A minus sign (-) means you are myopic, or nearsighted.
 A plus sign (+) means you are hyperopic, or farsighted.
 (If you see no + or - sign, it also means you are farsighted.)
 The higher your SPH number is, the more correction you will need.

 If your prescription indicates that you need a cylindrical lens power (for astigmatism), then you'll also have an axis power.
 The axis number tells the eyeglass manufacturer where on your lens the astigmatism correction should be located.

-The last two terms on the prescription are "Prism" and "Base."
+Prism: The last two terms on the prescription are "Prism" and "Base."
 Some eyeglasses have a prism added because the person's eyes are not properly aligned.
 This is not a common problem, however, so oftentimes this field is left blank on your prescription.